ZONESTAR3D/Upgrade-kit-guide/Z9V5_LinearRail/readme.md

 ### 8. Install a linear rail to the X profile.
   **:warning:Note: When installing the linear rail, do not let the slider slide out of the rail.**
 ![](./6.jpg)
-  - Fix 3 screws and square nuts to the linear guide rail.
+  - Install 3 pcs screws and 3 pcs square nuts to the linear guide rail.
   - Slide the linear guide rail from one side of the X profile, and place the square nut in the groove of the profile.
-  - Roughly align at the middle of the linear rail and the X profile (deviation of 1-2mm is not related), and then fix the screws.
+  - Roughly align at the middle of the linear rail and the X profile, and then fix the screws.
 ### 9. Install the new Y carriers (left and right) to the X profile.
 ![](./7.jpg)
   - Pay attention to differentiation left and right Y carrier, there is a plastic print on the right Y carrier.